Eric X. Li: Early life and education

-Li was born and raised in Shanghai.
+Li was born in Shanghai and raised by his grandmother, while his parents worked as academics in Beijing.
 He went to the United States for higher education in the late 1980s.
 He received his BA in economics from the University of California, Berkeley, and an MBA from the Graduate School of Business at Stanford University.
-He also has a PhD in political science from Fudan University.
+He later received a PhD in political science from Fudan University.

 Business ventures

-In 2000, Li returned to China and founded Chengwei Capital, with an investment portfolio of over $2 billion.
-Its top investments include Youku, an Internet-based television service, and Huazhu Hotels Group, a chain of Chinese budget hotels.
+In 2000, Eric Li returned to China and established Chengwei Capital, an evergreen venture capital fund headquartered in Shanghai.
+With a cumulative total investment exceeding $2 billion U.S. dollars, the firm has invested in over 100 companies across various sectors such as communication software, enterprise software, financial services, IC design, niche component manufacturing, healthcare, and media.
+Its top investments include Sunny Optical Technology, AAC Technologies, Sungrow Power Supply, Hanting Hotel, Youku, China Renaissance, AInnovation, and Roivant Sciences.
+Its current investment portfolio also includes a number of unicorns, among them, Hellobike, WM Motor, Baibu, XAG, Sila Nanotechnologies, and StarFive.
+He serves as a member of the board of directors of the RISC-V International Association.

 Views

-In 2011, Li founded Guancha.cn, a digital news platform.
+Li is the founder of Guancha.cn, a digital news platform.
 Zihao Chen of University College London viewed the site as an online entity with "very conservative political attitudes".

 In an op-ed he wrote for The New York Times in 2012, he said that China needed a different development framework around a different idea of modernity.

 In a 2012 op-ed and a 2013 TED Talk, Li advocated for China's one-party state on the grounds of "pluralism", saying that China has prospered under a "meritocratic system" and alleviated poverty without elections, and that its system is superior to Western democracy in several respects.
 Some commentators have deemed Li's talk to be pro-China propaganda spread on a Western platform, using Western-style arguments and flexible rhetorics.

 In a 2018 opinion piece he wrote for The Washington Post, Li argued it was "a good thing" that General Secretary of the Chinese Communist Party and paramount leader Xi Jinping abolished his two-term limits for governing the country.
 In a 2020 op-ed he wrote for Foreign Policy, Li said that Xi is a "good emperor".

+In a 2020 interview with David Barboza, Eric Li described the China Policy of the Trump administration as an "irrational rivalry".

 In a 2021 opinion piece he wrote for The Economist, Li criticized liberal democracy in favor of the "current Chinese government" (which he described as a different form of democracy).

-In a 2020 interview with David Barboza, Eric Li described the China Policy of the Trump administration as an “irrational rivalry”, a competition in which the US is willing to hurt China even by hurting itself.
-He argued that global problems, such as climate change, nuclear proliferation, and the pandemic, have been neglected to a horrible degree due to the lack of cooperation between the two great powers.
-He hoped the Biden administration to moderate its hegemonic mindset and “bring about a period of calm” for both the US and China.